 The procedures are intended to be simple, effective and informal, and are designed to achieve sensible settlements within, and for the overall benefit of, the commonhold community.

 Restrictions on leasing

-The association has the right to demand information about any tenancy, of a unit by giving notice to the parties to the tenancy (Form 8).
+The association has the right to ask for information about any tenancy that applies to your flat by giving notice to you and the leaseholder (Form 8).

 Buying a commonhold unit

 If you are thinking of buying a commonhold unit, the procedures should be simpler than for a leasehold flat.
 There is no reducing term (the length of time left on a lease) or ground rent to worry about, and a lot of the documents you will need are readily available through the Land Registry and Companies House.
 However, all the documents will still need to be checked carefully and, in most cases, you should ask a solicitor for professional advice on the following.